appacademy/Module-1-Resources/w2/d1/README.md

 ### No Default Accumulator

-- Hey there `reduce` Robo who's attached to an array.
+- Hey there `reduce` method who's attached to an array.
 - Here's a function.
 - First, assign the first element of your array as the accumulator.
 - Then, starting at the second element of the array,\